gramcracker40/MikrotikProjects/README.md

 # MikrotikProjects
 A compilation of all RouterOS scripts I have written.
-Fairly difficult language to do high level programming in so sharing the love with this repo!
+Programming in RouterOS so sharing the love with this repo!